labai/ted/README.md

 - need retry logic;

 There can be many use cases of TED, just few examples:
-- maintenance task (e.g. for cleaning db data) - will ensure only one instance do this task;
-- send (or wait for) asynchronous response to external system (task will remain in db even if tomcat will be shutdown, task will be retried until success)
+- send (or wait for) asynchronous response to external system - task will remain in db even if tomcat will be shutdown, task will be retried until success;
 - generate lot of (say 50k) reports for customers (just create 50k tasks);
 - generate report by request asynchronously;
+- maintenance task (e.g. for cleaning db data) - will ensure only one instance do this task;

 Where TED isn't best solution
-- (very) intensive data processing, where milliseconds matters, like real-time client request handling, heavy db replication and etc;
+- (very) intensive data processing, streaming, where latency milliseconds matters, like real-time client request handling, heavy db replication and etc;
 - as applications integration solution (e.g. one app can create task for other app);
 - nuclear reactor management;